jeffliao8888/hindroid-replication/report.md

 When running the 1st trial the total amount of unique APIs was around 1 million.
 When running the 2nd trial, there was 1.7 million unique APIs.
 Because of such a large number of APIs, it took around 9 hours for the 2nd trial to finish constructing the different matrices and train the SVM model.

 ## Conclusion

+Using the method proposed by HinDroid definitely improved the accuracy rate that I got compared with the baseline.
+The notion of combinine different paths to create a metapath does indeed give us information about how different APKs are linked together.
+However, sometimes it does seem that why this method work can be some kind of a mystery.
+Something interesting, though, is that there needs be be a larger sample of apps that are used in the training stage in order to give a more consistant result.
+Take a look at trial 1 and trail 2 for example.
+The accuracy scores for trail 1 varies quite a bit between different metapaths.
+However, in trail 2, the accuracy score is much more stable.
+They are all around 90%.
+It seems that using this method, there must be a large dataset.
+From my project, it seems like that there should be at least 500 apps.
+I did not investigate whether the type of apps matter.

 ## Reference